RoundTableTTRPG/RoundTable/Martial.md

-# Chapter 2 : The “Martial” Arena Of Play, Dealing With Actions, Maneuvers, And Tactics
+The “Martial” Arena Of Play, Dealing With Actions, Maneuvers, And Tactics

 The Martial arena deals with the characters bodies in round table.
 Whether you are using it to move or act, if you are doing something primarily with you muscles, you are in the martial arena.
 It is fast-acting, working in seconds or fractions of seconds, but it is relatively limited in scope by the range of your arm’s reach, your standing leap, direct line-of-sight, and other physical limitations.

-####

-## The Section On Tactics, Covering Time Space And Actions Performed Therein
+## The Section On Tactics, Covering Time Space And Actions Performed Therein {#the-section-on-tactics,-covering-time-space-and-actions-performed-therein}

 ### Tactical Challenges